bluenights004/bluenights004/README.md

 - 🌱 I’m currently learning Solidity and smart contract security
 - 👯 I’m interested to collaborate with other solidity developers and security researchers
-- 🥅 2023 Goals: To become top 100 in Code4rena
+- 🥅 2023 Goals: To become top 100 in Code4rena :muscle:
-- ⚡ Fun fact: I love history subject and travelling around the world.
+- ⚡ Fun fact: I love history subject and travelling around the world and sometimes cooking :rofl:

 ### Connect with me: